WiciuTyraka/Rocket-test-stand/README.md

 ### Pin map
 ---
-This table contains information abaout all pins to witch are connected all device
+This table contains information abaout all pins to witch are connected device

 | Pin number |Device  |
 |------------|--------|